fnproject/fn/docs/fn-2.0/README.md

   memory: 42

 trigger:
-  name: myApp/sayhello
+  - name: myApp/sayhello
     type: http
 ```

-trigger in yaml is optional. if trigger is not specified, it can be specified:
+trigger in yaml is optional. you may specify multiple triggers for each
+function. if trigger is not specified, it can be specified at runtime:

 `fn deploy --trigger-http sayhello`